 Have you ever seen an "aperture card?"
 This is a standard-sized computer punched card that has about a one-inch hole in the middle, into which is glued a piece of microfilm.
 This allowed filing documents/blueprints on cards, which could be sorted/collated based on the usual punched holes, or placed in a microfilm viewer and/or reproduced.
 One day somebody from the Air Force base in Cheyenne called, wondering if we could read the cards (of course this meant the punched data, not the images).
 This was a new one on us, so we suggested they bring some over and we'd try.
 The logic in a CDC 405 card reader did not like the hole in the middle, as it set off the "end of card" photodetectors.
 Our resident CDC engineer, Ken Aksamit, tried several quick logic changes to make the reader accept the cards (hey kids, try that on your PC!) but it wasn't a simple task.
 In the end we gave up, but it was an interesting experiment.

 After we abandoned CDC, as the years went by, CDC was clearly in financial difficulty.
 They would occasionally sell off their successful and profitable divisions (CDC Credit Corporation and the magnetic peripherals division are examples) in order to shore up the "core business" which was mainframes, in an era when mainframes were thought to be on the way out.
 Eventually CDC folded, and the last vestiges of the computer business became Control Data Systems which basically is a value-added reseller of other's workstations.
-It's also sad to see Digital Equipment Corporation doing some of the same tricks (e.g. selling off their disk drive division in Colorado Springs to Quantum, 1994) and one wonders if DEC will recover, after watching CDC.
+It was also sad to see Digital Equipment Corporation doing some of the same tricks (e.g. selling off their disk drive division in Colorado Springs to Quantum, 1994) before disappearing.

 A few references: